 - Control + Command + 3 = 75%

 - Control + Command + 4 = 100%

 Method 2: MonitorControl

-Another lightning application that can help to change the Brightness of the second Monitor.
+Another lightning application that can help to change the Brightness of the external display on Mac.
 So download it first of all on your Mac and next understand the essential features carved within it.

 Drag app icon to application folder,